Tidying Up Your Bucket List

 Many people have a bucket list, a list of things they want to make sure they experience in this life.
 Is it possible that it’s time to tidy up your bucket list because it no longer reflects your values and deepest desires?

 When you read your bucket list, you might feel inadequate or embarrassed because you haven’t accomplished your goals.
 Rewriting it might help you let go of those feelings.
-It’s okay to admit the thought of having a particular experience no longer excites you as it once did.
+Maybe the thought of having a particular experience no longer excites you as it once did.
 Your guilt, frustration, or embarrassment at seeing what’s been lingering on your list for years might be telling you that it’s time to dream different dreams.

 Tidying up your bucket list can be a good exercise in becoming more conscious of what you want to experience and why—and what dreams you are ready to release because you have new aspirations now.
 If you’re spending your time doing what makes you feel a sense of vitality, happiness, and well-being, is there really anything you haven’t yet done that generates a feeling of joy and anticipation when you think about it?
 If there is, that’s what you should place it at the top of your bucket list.
 And don’t just leave it there: Find a way today to start making it happen.